igortfcorrea/tv_series/README.md

 ## Features

-All mandatory features were implemented, the extra features implemented is:
+All mandatory features were implemented, the extra features implemented are:

 1. Allow the user to save a series as a favorite
 2. Allow the user to delete a series from the favorites list